Sublime-Instincts/BetterTwig/README.md

 ## Installation

 #### Package Control
 The best way is to install it via [Package Control](https://packagecontrol.io/).
 Once you have Package Control setup in Sublime Text, open the command palette and search for `Package Control: Install Package`.
-Search for `BetterTwig` and install it.
+Search for `Twig`.
+There should be a package with the URL as https://github.com/Sublime-Instincts/BetterTwig.
+Install it.
 Package Control will take care for of automatically updating the package for you if there are new releases.

 You can also use `Package Control: Add Repository`.
 Copy the github url (without the `.git` at the end) and enter it into the input panel that pops up at the bottom when you select `Package Control: Add Repository`.
 Now use `Package Control: Install Package` and search for `BetterTwig` and install it.